google/skia-buildbot/scrap/README.md

 ## Overview

-Skia Infrastructure currently has services that store scraps of code, such as https://particles.skia.org.
-The term 'scrap' implies that the code can not stand on its own, such as the JSON that underlies particles, or SkSL shaders.
+Skia Infrastructure currently has services that store scraps of code, such as https://shaders.skia.org.
+The term 'scrap' implies that the code can not stand on its own, such as the JSON that underlies SkSL shaders, or JS demos.

-Scrap Exchange is a unified backend service that is constructed to make it easier to stand up such web UIs, and to also make linking top level web UIs together easier, for example, going from a particle 'scrap' on particles.skia.org to complete C++ code on fiddle.skia.org, or complete JS code on jsfiddle.skia.org, that runs the particles.
+Scrap Exchange is a unified backend service that is constructed to make it easier to stand up such web UIs, and to also make linking top level web UIs together easier, for example, going from a particle 'scrap' on shaders.skia.org to complete C++ code on fiddle.skia.org, or complete JS code on jsfiddle.skia.org, that runs the shaders.
 The scrap service has the following features:

-- Store scraps by 'type', i.e. SVG vs SkSL vs Particles.
+- Store scraps by 'type', i.e. SVG vs SkSL vs C++.
 - Load scraps via URL.
 - Store meta-data with scraps.
 For example, one SkSL scrap may refer to other child shaders, so the meta-data will contain the references to those other